dongle-the-gadget/Light/README.md

 GetLights(): Get the Lights class with the number of pins included in your machine.

+GetLightByGpio(int gpio): Get the Light class with the GPIO pin number.
+Note your device need to have GPIO number you desired.

 ### Light

 This wrapper class contains the variables to control your lights.